 This blog post provides an overview of design guidelines to achieve fire-rated concealed post-to-beam and beam-to-girder connections using MTC Solutions pre-engineered Beam Hanger Systems.

 Heavy timber elements have long been recognized for having excellent performance in fire due to the beneficial effects of charring.
 In a fire event, a layer of char insulates the unburned wood forming an insulating layer that slows down further combustion.
 Charring of wood can also protect non-combustible steel elements and therefore can achieve Fire Resistance Ratings (FRR).
 Industry testing has modeled charring rates as predictable functions of time, meaning that sacrificial char layers in beams and columns can be designed such that the reduced effective cross-section can effectively carry the structural load.

 Technical Report No. 10

-Section 3.1.1 of the TR 10 outlines a method for calculating the effective char depth, achar, for a given FRR.
+Section 4.1.1 of the TR 10, 2021 outlines a method for calculating the char depth, a char, and effective char depth, a eff, for a given FRR.

 Based on multiple fire test results, the TR 10 explains that charring rates are non-linear and that linear models tend to underestimate the depth of the char layer for exposure times shorter than 1 hour, and overestimate the depth of the char layer for exposure times greater than 1 hour.
 The non-linear behavior is a result of the insulating properties of the char layer.